oakmac/tourney-nerd/docs/how-tourney-nerd-works.md

     - Brackets (single-elimination, double-elimination, etc)
 - **Results**
   - Information about teams performance for a set of games:
-    - Win / loss
+    - Number of games won, number of games lost
     - Points for / against / diff
     - Place against other teams (including any necessary tie-breaker logic)
   - Results can be calculated for any set of games.
-For example: you can have results from a single round-robin pool, or results for all of the games in a Division.
+    - For example: you can have results from a single round-robin pool, or results for all of the games in a Division.

 ## Tournament Format